Documentation Index

 - Compile a template:

-POST /templates/{template_id}/send(see API reference for the send endpoint and parameters). - List templates:
+POST /v1/templates/send(see API reference for body fields such aschannel_id). - List templates:

 - Compile a template: